-We are a clinical-stage biopharmaceutical company focused on developing treatments for acute and chronic inflammation, specifically through the inhibition of the complement and leukotriene pathways.
-Each of these systems has scientifically well-supported causative roles in the diseases being targeted by us.
+We are a clinical-stage biopharmaceutical company focused on developing advanced therapies for autoimmune and inflammatory diseases, specifically through the inhibition of the complement and leukotriene pathways.
+Each of these systems has scientifically well-supported causative roles in the diseases we are targeting.
 We believe that blocking early mediators of inflammation will prevent initiation and continual amplification of the processes that cause certain diseases.